 Tiffany Shorson, Newsletter Editor & Webmaster

 Tiffany is an ileostomate and has served the Calgary Ostomy Society since 2015 as newsletter editor, webmaster and general admin.
-She also volunteers with Ostomy Canada Society as the leader of their young adult group, the Gutsy Gang.
+She also volunteers with Ostomy Canada Society as the co-leader of their young adult group, the Gutsy Gang.
 She underwent pediatric colectomy surgery in 1992, at age 11, due to Ulcerative Colitis.
 She has her first ileostomy for 7 months, which was reversed with ileoanal pull-through surgery.
-Many years later opted for a J-Pouch, a Koch pouch, and was finally left with a permanent ileostomy in 2011.
+Years later later she opted for a J-Pouch, a Koch pouch, and was finally left with a permanent ileostomy in 2011.
 She was also diagnosed with Multiple Sclerosis and thus retired at a young age from office work.
-She has learned to create a life worth living through therapy for depression and trauma, and volunteering has been integral to her healing.
+She has learned to create a life worth living through therapy for depression and trauma, but volunteering has been integral to her healing.

 Helmut D., Treasurer & Membership